-Whether you've started working on an engine or are just curious what goes into making a new analysis tool work on the Code Climate Platform, this document is for you.
+Whether you've started working on a plugin or are just curious what goes into making a new analysis tool work on the Code Climate Platform, this document is for you.

-In order to understand how to build a Code Climate engine, we thought it would be helpful to start with a working definition:
+In order to understand how to build a Code Climate plugin, we thought it would be helpful to start with a working definition:

-A Code Climate Engine is a Docker Image that invokes a program which parses a config file and analyzes files, potentially producing formatted output representing issues in those files.
+A Code Climate Plugin is a Docker Image that invokes a program which parses a config file and analyzes files, potentially producing formatted output representing issues in those files.

 Within that definition are some bolded words which could use some elaboration.

-Before we dig in, this is a good time to state that that the design, packaging, and operation of an engine is guided by the Code Climate Spec, and Quality Assurance steps are outlined in the Code Climate Engine QA Spreadsheet.
+Before we dig in, this is a good time to state that that the design, packaging, and operation of an plugin is guided by the Code Climate Spec, and Quality Assurance steps are outlined in the Plugin QA spreadsheet.

-- invokes a program - Inside your Docker Image, your engine will invoke a program (often just a simple script) which will do all of the work necessary to be specification compliant.
+- invokes a program - Inside your Docker Image, your plugin will invoke a program (often just a simple script) which will do all of the work necessary to be specification compliant.

-.codeclimate.ymlfile ends up in this config file, and includes data like which files to analyze, how to configure the engine, etc.
+.codeclimate.ymlfile ends up in this config file, and includes data like which files to analyze, how to configure the plugin, etc.

-- analyze files - Once the config file is parsed and the engine has a record of which files to analyze, it can iterate over them and do it's job.
-Your engine can either wrap an existing tool or be its own novel tool, it doesn't really matter - as long as you comply with the Spec, your engine should function properly.
+- analyze files - Once the config file is parsed and the plugin has a record of which files to analyze, it can iterate over them and do it's job.
+Your plugin can either wrap an existing tool or be its own novel tool, it doesn't really matter - as long as you comply with the Spec, your plugin should function properly.

 - formatted output - The output produced when an issue is found in a file to be analyzed is strictly controlled both in how the issues are formatted and how they are sent to STDOUT for consumption by various Code Climate services.
 Check the Spec for more information.